Who we are

 The Apple Tree Centre keeps handwritten records.
 These are to help your therapist in their work with you.
 They also help us to check that we are offering a good service and that our work is effective.
 Your therapist will keep a brief written record of each session with you and keep copies of any letters sent or received in relation to our work.

-An exception to this is that any letters you ask us to write to other professionals such as your School or GP are stored digitally in cloud-based password protected storage and accessed only by the Centre Directors and the Centre Manager using encrypted and password protected devices.
+Any letters you ask us to write to other professionals such as your School or GP are stored digitally in cloud-based password protected storage.
+This is accessed only by the Centre Directors and the Centre Manager using encrypted and password protected devices.

 We also store a small amount of information in an online database which is secure and encrypted.
 This will be accessed for administrative purposes via password protected smartphones and laptops.

-We store written records securely at the Apple Tree Centre, and individual records are not available off site.
+We store written records securely at the Apple Tree Centre, and individual records of face-to-face sessions are not usually available off site.
 If therapists are working off-site, they will keep minimal records of this work, stored securely and identified only by a client number, and will return these to the main file as soon as possible.